petermg/TheOcularMigraineMCP/README.md

-# The Ocular Migraine {Dev Mode} Master Control Program.
+# The Ocular Migraine: {Dev Mode} Master Control Program.

 ### This is an applicaiton for use with the Oculus / Meta Quest mobile VR headsets, including the original Oculus Quest, Oculus / Meta Quest 2, Meta Quest Pro, Meta Quest 3.
 ## Installation.